Welcome to the Pediatric Hospital Medicine Fellowship

 The fellow is expected to participate in quality improvement (QI) and research efforts of the division.
 Early in the year, the fellow will meet with our Director of Pediatric Research and the hospital medicine faculty to develop a QI project suitable to one or more Plan-Do-Study-Act (PDSA) cycles with the year, and/or create a research project that can be completed within the year.
 The fellow will also complete modules in the Institute of Healthcare Improvement (IHI) Open School for a foundation in QI methodologies.

-The department has a biweekly Research Integration in the Practice Environment (RIPE) meetings, which the fellow will attend and at which they will present their work.
+The department has a monthly Research Integration in the Practice Environment (RIPE) meetings, which the fellow will attend and at which they will present their work.
 The fellow should also expect to work on a publication-ready manuscript and/or poster presentation for local or national research meetings, as appropriate.

 Teaching residents and students is a core function of daily rounds while “on service.”
 The fellow participates in other educational activities to hone their skills as an educator.
 This can include precepting a group of clerkship medical students, participating as an observer for Observed Structured Clinical Encounters (OSCEs), working with the simulation team in developing and running simulation exercises.
 Fellows can also participate in the interview and selection process for the pediatric residency program, to name a few.